sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

-real_scud for creating the new HTML/CSS layout inpheaux for the Config concept & assembly and SABnzbd+ logo sbultez for creating numerous post-processing icons rAf styling up the add/main menu blis102 for the original Nova & Plush concepts
+real_scud for creating the new HTML/CSS layout inpheaux for the Config concept & assembly and SABnzbd+ logo sbultez for creating numerous post-processing icons rAf styling up the add menu/main menu blis102 for the original Nova & Plush concepts

 ============